cashubtc/nuts/CTF-split-merge.md

 The merge operation allows users to combine a complete set of conditional tokens back into collateral.
 This is the inverse of split: for every unit of each conditional token surrendered, the user receives one unit of collateral.

-The condition and partition must have been registered via [NUT-28][28].
+The condition and partition must have been registered via [NUT-CTF][CTF].
 Use the `condition_id` from condition registration.

 ### Endpoint